andreihushcha/kitten_audio_classification/README.md

 # Data Understanding

 1. **Building the Dataset**
 _1.1 Participants:_
-Mio, a 3.5-month-old Scottish Fold kitten, and a group of humans including the study author and his daughter Kate.
+Mio, a 3.5-month-old Scottish Fold kitten.
+A group of humans including the study author and his daughter Kate.
 _1.2 Experimental Contexts:_
 - `F` aka food: Kitten recorded before mealtime.
 - `A` aka attention: Kitten recorded meowing in an isolated room.
 - `T` aka thrill: Kitten recorded while being petted.
 - `KAT` aka human: Human participant randomly mimicking meows.

 2. **Data Acquisition Process**
 The experiment spanned 15 days.
 Recordings were made using a Samsung Note20 equipped with the "Samsung Voice Recorder" app.
 Files were converted to .wav format and broken down into samples under 3 seconds.